neurodata/ndworkshop19/graspy/slides.md

 # Lecture slides overview

 ## What is a graph
-- What is graphs/networks?
+- What are graphs/networks?
-  - vertices + edges
+  - vertices & edges
 - Examples of connectomes
   - humans: vertices = brain regions; edges = connection strength
   - dros: vertices = neurons; edges = ?